cw-vista/cw-vista/README.md

       each time step.

-    * `ranges` (*required*): This field is a list, and each element of the list presents a subspace of the parameter space in frequency, spin-down, and (if appropriate) binary orbital parameters.
-Each subspace of the parameter space must be representable by simple minimum/maximum ranges in each parameter; for more complicated parameter space, average/representative ranges may be given.
-Support parameter ranges are *optional* unless stated
+    * `ranges` (*required*): This field is a list, and each element of the list presents a sub-space of the parameter space in frequency, spin-down, and (if appropriate) binary orbital parameters.
+Except where indicated below, each sub-space of the parameter space must be representable by simple minimum/maximum range.
+Support parameter ranges are *optional* unless stated otherwise:
-      otherwise:

-      * `freq` (*required*): frequency;
+      * `freq` (*required*): frequency.

-      * `fdot`: first spin-down;

-      * `fddot`: second spin-down;
+      * `fdot`: first spin-down.
+The sub-space in this parameter may be described by a mathematical expression (in valid Python syntax) giving the minimum and/or maximum range as a function of frequency (`freq`).
+Additional parameters may be given in the `freq-space-vals` field (see below).

+      * `fddot`: second spin-down.
+The sub-space in this parameter may be described by a mathematical expression (in valid Python syntax) giving the minimum and/or maximum range as a function of frequency (`freq`) and first spin-down (`fdot`).
+Additional parameters may be given in the `freq-space-vals` field (see below).

-      * `bin-period`: binary orbital period
+      * `bin-period`: binary orbital period.

       * `bin-a-sin-i` (also requires `bin-period`): binary orbit, projected semi-major axis.